timf34/FOVCamerasWebApp/README.md

 Also note to be sure to run `server.py` before running `jetson_simulator.py [device_id]` to ensure that there is a server there for the device to connect to (and so its ID is properly added to the list of connections).

+**Note:**

+I have created a symbolic link between the root .env file and the .env files in the different sub folders so I only have to change one file. (used this command: `mklink .env ..\.env`)

 ```
 fov-cameras-web-app
 ├─ .gitignore